Jose Antonio Carrion

 Jose Antonio "Bong" Nieva Carrion (June 19, 1948 – March 27, 2017) was a Filipino politician, who was a governor of the province of Marinduque, in the Philippines.
-He was born in Calapan, Oriental Mindoro, and his grandfather, Juan Morente Nieva, also served as the Governor of Marinduque from 1907 to 1916.
+He was born in Calapan, Oriental Mindoro, and his grandfather, Juan Morente Nieva, also served as the governor of Marinduque from 1907 to 1916.
 In 2011, Carrion was implicated in the assassination of broadcaster Gerry Ortega, although ultimately all charges against him were dismissed.
 He was married to Filipina singer and politician Imelda Papin.

 Governor of Marinduque

 Carrion first became the governor of Marinduque during the 1995 gubernatorial election.
 He served from 1995 to 1998.
 It was during his term as governor that the Marcopper mining disaster happened in Boac, Marinduque.
 Known as one of the largest mining disasters in the Philippines, it was estimated it would take 25 years and 300 million pesos to rehabilitate the area.

-Carrion unsuccessfully ran for re-election thrice as a member of the Pwersa ng Masang Pilipino party, in 1998, 2001, and in 2004.
+Carrion unsuccessfully ran for re-election thrice as a member of the party Pwersa ng Masang Pilipino, in 1998, 2001, and in 2004.
 Carrion ran again in 2007 as an independent and successfully won the election, defeating the incumbent Carmencita Reyes.
-Carrion promised to focus on transforming Marinduque to an eco-tourism spot during his second incumbency as governor, detailing an 8-point Execute Agenda during his State of the Provincial Address.
+Carrion promised to focus on transforming Marinduque to an eco-tourism spot during his second incumbency as governor, detailing an 8-point executive agenda during his State of the Province Address.
 Carrion also spent his second term building infrastructure in the province, through coordinating with baranggay units in the creation of farm-to-market roads, construction of school buildings, and institution of agricultural programs.

 In 2010, Ombudsman Merceditas Gutierrez ordered the stoppage of a "midnight deal" involving allegedly overpriced personal computers worth over P18 million.
 Carrion denied all charges of overpricing, and that no midnight realignment of funds occurred.
 He has claimed that the allegations were incorrect and misleading.

 Carrion served until 2010, but was again unsuccessful in securing the re-election in 2010 and 2013.
 His final bid for re-election in 2013 was unsuccessful, and he was defeated by Reyes.